 There is a statement that makes feminists of all stripes cringe.
-Call it false testimony, call it the straw man fallacy, call it begging the question, the point still remain: This is not an accurate representation of feminism.
-Whether we talk of first wave, second wave or third wave, whether we talk of Christian egalitarianism, radical feminism or liberal feminism, this pervasive lie never becomes the truth.
+Call it false testimony, call it the straw man fallacy, call it begging the question, the point still remains: This is not an accurate representation of feminism.
+Whether we talk of the first wave, second wave or third wave, whether we talk of Christian egalitarianism, radical feminism or liberal feminism, this pervasive lie never becomes the truth.
 Sadly, many of those who propagate this lie are Christians: (more…)

 Posts tagged ‘feminism’

 Feminist: “Women make 76c to every dollar1 a man makes.”